 Which led to price gains

 Not surprisingly, the tight inventory conditions have led to higher prices.
-Both sources show a similar advance in the median price of around 10% from the third quarter 2014, to nearly $1 million.
-We use the median price since it is a more meaningful figure than the mean, in which high-price property sales skews the results upward.
+Both sources show a similar advance in the median price of around 10% from the third quarter of 2014, to nearly $1 million.
+We use the median price since it is a more meaningful figure than the mean, in which high-priced property sales skews the results upward.

 Breaking down the data the same as we did previously, by type and number of bedrooms, all showed a year-over-year increase in the median price.